 Bank Interest Policy

 As part of carrying out your instructions to us, we may need to hold your money in our client account.
-In holding client’s money, we have an obligation to pay interest on that money at a fair and reasonable rate and are required to put in place an interest policy; this policy sets out the guidelines for when interest will be paid and is summarised below.
+In holding a client’s money, we have an obligation to pay interest on that money at a fair rate and are required to put in place an interest policy; this policy sets out the guidelines for when interest will be paid and is summarised below.

-We aim to account to you for interest at a reasonable rate.
+We aim to account to you for interest at a fair rate.
 However, as the holding of your funds is incidental to the carrying out of your legal instructions, the rate is unlikely to be as high as the rate you may be able to obtain yourself when depositing the money we are holding.
 In most cases we must ensure that money held on client account is immediately available and so the need for instant access is taken into account when setting the rate of interest we pay.